tunao/bmad-test/docs/run.md

 ## Behavior

 - Resolves the script's parent directory and adds `src/` to `sys.path`
+- Performs a simple arithmetic calculation (1 + 2) and prints the result
 - Uses `runpy.run_module()` to execute the `helloworld` package as `__main__`
 - Preserves command-line arguments and exit codes from the target module